Friday, October 01, 2021

 SIDE PRAYER:

 I pray for Alex di la Iglesia to break through in los Estados Unidos.
-He seems to have been cursed by a witch who tells his parent companies to pick the absolute most stupid English titles they can think of, like Dance with the Devil (Perdita's original dump-to-video title) Witching and Bitching (when Bitches' Sabbath was right there); 30 Coins (means nothing to anyone not overly well-versed on the New Testament), The Last Circus, which means absolutely nothing, - and so on.
+He seems to have been cursed by a witch who tells his parent companies to pick the absolute most stupid English titles they can think of, like Dance with the Devil (Perdita's original dump-to-video title) Witching and Bitching (Bro - Bitches' Sabbath was right there); 30 Coins (means nothing to anyone not overly well-versed on the New Testament), The Last Circus, which means absolutely nothing, - and so on.
 The result, he's the best kept secret awaiting any fan of weird darker-than-black comedies who don't mind reading subtitles and looking past dumb US titles that are either misleading, vague, bland or corny.
-Alex, next time drop me a line, I'll help you find a catchy title and finally break the curse!
+Alex, next time drop me a line, I'll help you find a catchy title and you can finally break the curse!

 See also Di Iglesia's: Day of the Beast and The Last Circus - also on Tubi!
+Que rado!

 Sabrina Siani as Okron